scolapicchioni/blazor/Lab12/readme.md

 In order to know how many items to ask for, we will also need to know how many items are there in total, which means that we will need to add a new method to return the photos count.

 We need to change:
-- Two interfaces in the `PhotoSharingApplication.Shared.Core.Interfaces`
+- Two interfaces in the `PhotoSharingApplication.Shared.Interfaces`
     - `IPhotosService.GetPhotosAsync` so that it accepts more parameters
     - `IPhotosService.GetPhotosCountAsync` to return an int
     - `IPhotosRepository.GetPhotosAsync` so that it accepts more parameters
     - `IPhotosRepository.GetPhotosCountAsync` to return an int
-- One class in the `PhotoSharingApplication.Frontend.Core.Services`
+- Three classes in the `PhotoSharingApplication.Frontend.Client`
     - Modify `PhotosService.GetPhotosAsync`
     - Add `PhotosService.GetPhotosCountAsync`
-- Two classes in the `PhotoSharingApplication.Frontend.Infrastructure.Repositories`
     - Modify `Rest.PhotosRepository.GetPhotosAsync`
     - Add `Rest.PhotosRepository.GetPhotosCountAsync`
     - Modify `Memory.PhotosRepository.GetPhotosAsync`
     - Add `Memory.PhotosRepository.GetPhotosCountAsync`
-- One class in the `PhotoSharingApplication.Frontend.Infrastructure.TypedHttpClients`
-    - Modify `PublicPhotosClient.GetPhotosAsync`
-    - Add `PublicPhotosClient.GetPhotosCountAsync`
-- One class in the `PhotoSharingApplication.Backend.Core.Services`
+- Two classes in the `PhotoSharingApplication.WebServices.REST.Photos`
     - Modify `PhotosService.GetPhotosAsync`
     - Add `PhotosService.GetPhotosCountAsync`
-- One class in the `PhotoSharingApplication.Backend.Infrastructure.Repositories.EntityFramework`
     - Modify `PhotosRepository.GetPhotosAsync`
     - Add `PhotosRepository.GetPhotosCountAsync`
 - One class in the `PhotoSharingApplication.WebServices.REST.Photos.Controllers`
-    - Modify `GetPhotos`
+    - Modify `PhotosController.GetPhotos`
-    - Add `GetPhotosCount`
+    - Add `PhotosController.GetPhotosCount`
-- One razor component in the `PhotoSharingApplication.Frontend.BlazorWebAssembly.Pages`
+- One razor component in the `PhotoSharingApplication.Frontend.BlazorComponents.Pages`
     - `AllPhotos.razor`

 Let's get to it.

 ## Interfaces
-- Open the `IPhotosService` interface located under the `Interfaces` folder of the `PhotoSharingApplication.Shared.Core` project
+- Open the `IPhotosService` interface located under the `Interfaces` folder of the `PhotoSharingApplication.Shared` project
 - Replace this code

 ```cs